AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-8-favorite-video-games-of-all-time.md

 Dragon's Dogma comes with a rather unique hook: Players can summon pawns, or followers, from an online marketplace of characters that other players have created and used as their own pawns.
 You can have up to three such followers in your party.

-{% include postPicture.html img="pawns" format="PNG" alt="The Rift, a shadowy realm in Dragon's Dogma Dark Arisen from which the player can enlist Pawns to join their party." %}
+{% include postPicture.html img="pawns" format="JPG" alt="The Rift, a shadowy realm in Dragon's Dogma Dark Arisen from which the player can enlist Pawns to join their party." %}

 Unlike followers in other games, though, pawns don't remain mute or only respond when you talk to them.
 Rather, they're constantly interacting with the world, chatting you up on your adventures, helping you to recover when you're out of stamina, and healing the party with consumables.